nf-core/methylseq/docs/usage.md

 ### `--epiread`

 [Epiread]([https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format](https://github.com/zhou-lab/biscuit/wiki/Convert-to-epiread-format)) format is a compact way of storing CpG retention pattern on the same read.
 This option will tell the biscuit workflow to generate epiread file.

-### `--soloWCGW_file`

-This will generate methylation statuses in [bedGraph](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) format, intersected with soloWCGW in common-PMDs after extracting methylation from vcf, using biscuit workflow.
-> **NB: The soloWCGW is experimental, and currently available only for hg38**
->

 ### `--assets_dir`